hexian000/neosocksd/API.md

 **Description**

 Split address string into host and port.
-Raises error on failure.
+Raises an error on failure.

 ### neosocksd.parse_ipv4